OpenLLM-France/Lit-Claire/README.md

 --message "Upload weights"
 ```

-You will need to provide your [User Access Tokens](https://huggingface.co/settings/tokens).
+You will need to provide your [HuggingFace User Access Tokens](https://huggingface.co/settings/tokens).

 ## Acknowledgements